 When it comes to prescription recommendations, Alster said it's important to let your dermatologist know what other products are in your routine to make sure they are complementary.
-(Alster likes Senté Bio Complete serum and SkinBetter Science's AlphaRet Overnight cream, to name two.)
+Here are a few picks experts and shoppers alike love to get your search started.

 RoC advanced retinol formula is a good option for someone who wants to buy something online rather than go through their dermatologist.
 It should be used for at least eight weeks to see results of diminished wrinkles and age spots.

-This 2019 Glamour Beauty Award winner, helps minimize signs of aging by reducing the appearance of fine lines and wrinkles.
-It also helps repair dry skin and claims to show results within a week of use.
+A 2019 Glamour Beauty Award winner, this retinol oil can help minimize signs of aging by reducing the appearance of fine lines and wrinkles.
+It also helps repair dry skin and claims to show results within a week of use, according to the brand.

-Another Glamour Beauty Award winner, this retinol eye cream is formulated specifically for the delicate skin around the eyes.
+Another former Glamour Beauty Award winner, this retinol eye cream is formulated specifically for the delicate skin around the eyes.
 Several Ulta reviewers shared experiences praising this eye cream as the "only one that works for them" after trying countless others.

 “I swear by this moisturizer!
 It's packed with 2.5 percent retinol and hyaluronic acid and a ton of organic ingredients including aloe, sunflower oil, jojoba oil, green tea and dandelion that are packed with nutrients and antioxidants for intense hydration and nourishment," she said.
 "Retinol helps eliminate and reduce signs of aging, improve appearance of fine lines and wrinkles and improve skin texture, which is a must for flawless-looking skin.
 This is definitely a hidden gem!”

-"This cream contains a small amount of Retinol for slight exfoliation and cell turnover — which is great for anti-aging — and vitamin A to stimulate collagen.
+"This cream contains a small amount of retinol for slight exfoliation and cell turnover — which is great for anti-aging — and vitamin A to stimulate collagen.
 It not only combats wrinkles, but also targets dark spots and pigmentation.
-I love that this formula is hypoallergenic, without fragrance or parabens and won’t clog pores,” said Lydia Sellers, an Los Angeles-based makeup artist.
+I love that this formula is hypoallergenic, without fragrance or parabens and won’t clog pores,” said Lydia Sellers, a Los Angeles-based makeup artist.